-Battery Disconnect Switch (optional)
+Battery Disconnect Switch (if equipped)

 The battery disconnect switch allows you to isolate all power to the boat.
 This switch provides positive disconnect of the battery to protect against tampering, electrical fire hazards and battery rundown.
-Rotate the switch to the OFF position when the boat in not in use.
+Rotate the switch to the OFF position when the boat is not in use.

-Folding Instructions for Optional Flight Control Tower® (Aluminum Tower)
+Folding Instructions for Flight Control Tower® - Optional